idesis-gmbh/BareBrowser/app/_root/README.md

     Every entry is an array of strings, so you can assign multiple shortcuts to each command, (see `Reload`).
-The key `mod` (see below) is mapped to the `Command`-key on the Mac and to the `Ctrl`-key on Windows.
+The key `mod` (see below) is mapped to the `Command`-key on the Mac and to the `Ctrl`-key on Linux/Windows.
 You can assign your own keyboard shortcuts to any of the keys above.
 For available key combinations please see the documentation of [Mousetrap](https://craig.is/killing/mice).
 If you want to disable a keyboard shortcut set its value to `[""]`.